MicrosoftDocs/VBA-Docs/api/Excel.Shape.OnAction.md

 # Shape.OnAction property (Excel)

-Returns or sets the name of a macro that's run when the specified object is clicked.
+Returns or sets the name of a macro that's run when the specified object is chosen.
 Read/write **String**.

 ## Syntax